 Attribution management.
 With SKAdNetwork, advertisers will need to collect, store, and validate all install postbacks from each ad network, while attempting to analyze and connect them to campaign spend.
 MMPs plug into all of the networks to pull in cost and performance, allowing easy manipulation and visualization of all campaigns in a single dashboard.

 Where MMPs will add value if SKAdNetwork doesn’t take off

 Device-level attribution.
-Speaking specifically for Branch, we’ve anticipated this change for quite some time, and our persona graph has always been built to function with other identifiers in cases where IDFA is not available (as is already the case with a large minority of iOS traffic because of Limit Ad Tracking).
+Speaking specifically for Branch, we’ve anticipated this change for quite some time, and our link graph has always been built to function with other identifiers in cases where IDFA is not available (as is already the case with a large minority of iOS traffic because of Limit Ad Tracking).
 Our predictive matching engine already covers upwards of 90% of your mobile user base, and we expect high coverage rates to persist in a post-IDFA world.

 Links, a likely future.
 For advertisers and networks that are unwilling to accept the limitations of SKAdNetwork, MMPs continue to provide the infrastructure for (a) link building to enable tracking without SKAdNetwork, and (b) user routing to support direct deep linking for re-engagement, and deferred deep linking for higher initial install and down-funnel purchase/ engagement rates.

 Adjusting our integrations so you don’t have to.
 All current MMP integrations (both from Branch and from other attribution providers) use the IDFA to confirm device-level attribution.
 When the IDFA goes away, all of these integrations change based on each new specification.
 Our goal will be to handle these technical changes on your behalf, minimizing any updates you would need to make.